Frequently Asked Questions

 How do I set up my confidential consultation?

 Call (407) 999-0099 for the Donna Hung Law Group’s assistant to schedule or contact us here.
-For family law cases, we charge a reduced rate of $75.00 to $175.00 (depending on which attorney you meet with) for an initial thirty (30) minute confidential consultation (in-office or telephone) which will be added to your initial deposit if you retain our firm.* Therefore, the consultation is technically complimentary.
+For family law cases, we charge a reduced rate of $150.00 for an initial thirty (30) minute confidential consultation (in-office or telephone) which will be added to your initial deposit if you retain our firm.* Therefore, the consultation is technically complimentary.
 If you need more than thirty (30) minutes, please let the assistant know and we will accommodate you at the reduced rate.
 For criminal cases, the consultation is complimentary.

 *Please note that we cannot take every single case that is presented to us.
 In the event you decide to retain the firm, there is a possibility the firm cannot take your case.
 This will be determined at or after your consultation.
 The initial consultation is important to determine if the Donna Hung Law Group is a good fit for your case and vice versa.
 The reduced consultation fee is non-refundable.